Pictured above from left: County Executive Isiah Leggett, Congressman Chris Van Hollen

 The information on these pages is designed to provide information regarding these two new mandates.
 Please see the other categories under "Energy and Environmental Advocacy" on the left menu bar.

-Click here for a copy of our Energy and Environmental Advocacy Annual Report for Fiscal Year 2010.
+Click here for a copy of our Energy and Environmental Advocacy Annual Report.

 Before signing a contract for the sale of a home, the Seller must provide the Buyer with:

-(Click on the case link below to view OCP's action)
+(Click on the case link below to view the OCP's action)

 1. To Which Types of Property Does the Utility Bill Disclosure Law Apply?